 This example is dark in colour and inscribed with lettering that has accumulated dirt or grit in its scratchings.
 The word appears to be “VERE” – another name?

-This tabua is associated with the nineteenth-century Fijian chief formerly Ratu Ravisa of Viwa who took the Christian name of Elijah.
+This tabua is associated with the 19th century Fijian chief formerly Ratu Ravisa of Viwa who took the Christian name of Elijah.
 Elijah had converted to Christianity in August 1845, and was active in the mission work of the Wesleyan church.
-He was killed in September 1853, while trying to help end conflict on Lovoni district of Ovalau.
+He was killed in September 1853 while trying to help end conflict on Lovoni district of Ovalau.

 While tabua are a uniquely Fijian object, whale teeth are also important in other societies.